 What Affects the Price of Your Cruise

-Traveler’s Tip: An extra charge you might not be aware of before you go on the cruise is the $200 deposit per person.
+Cruising Tip: An extra charge you might not be aware of before you go on the cruise is the $200 deposit per person.
 The day you board, Carnival will charge $200 to your account.
-Don’t worry, it will be returned to you after you return.
-However, they do it so that you already have credit that you could spend while you are on-board and you are more likely to spend all of it if you are not careful.
+Don’t worry, it will be returned to you after you come back.
+However, Carnival does it to incentivize you to could spend more while you are on-board, so be careful!

 Carnival Cruise Cost – What’s Included